Skip to main content

 Asset Audit Log

 The asset audit log allows you to see the history of portable assets as you move them to other parent assets or locations.
 Portable assets are assets that can be moved around from one location or parent to another as needed.
 You can download an asset's audit log to use for reporting or auditing.
-For more information see, Create an Asset Audit Log.
+For more information, see Create an Asset Audit Log.

 Assets and Other MaintainX Entities